Clarify a specific question

 FAQ

-Straight answers on tenders, integration, and go-live readiness.
+Practical answers on tenders, system interfaces, acceptance and go-live preparation.

 An RFP focuses on solution approach and delivery model, while an RFQ asks for a priced offer when requirements are fixed.
 In automation programs, it is common to start with an RFP, then move to an RFQ after clarifications.
-The goal is to make offers comparable and decision-ready.
+The goal is to make offers comparable and usable for the decision.

-A requirements pack must define volume and SKU profiles, inbound and outbound patterns, and process boundaries.
-It should define performance targets, constraints, layout assumptions, and acceptance criteria.
-Include interface needs for ERP, WMS, and WCS, plus data templates for offers.
-This avoids scope drift and late surprises.
+A requirements pack should describe volume and SKU profiles, inbound and outbound patterns, process boundaries, performance targets, constraints, layout assumptions and acceptance criteria.
+It should also define interface needs for ERP, WMS and WCS and provide data templates for supplier offers.

 Requirements state what the operation needs and the constraints it must meet, while a functional specification describes how a supplier will meet them.
 Keeping them separate avoids locking in a design too early and improves comparability.